 Subscription payments are charged monthly based on the day you subscribed.

-No. LIVE is open to subscriptions and these are billed on a monthly basis.
-However, your next subscription payment will not be until a month after LIVE actually launches.
+Your next subscription payment will not be until a month after LIVE actually launched (Dec.
+1st, 2019).

 How does LIVE learning work?

 At a Game-U studio, students join an instructor in a classroom to complete a project, learn a new skill, or undertake a fresh challenge.
 In a LIVE class, students will do the same - but virtually!
 Through their LIVE subscription, they can register for upcoming livestreams, watch software tutorials, rewatch previous livestreams, and more.
 All LIVE classes can be completed right from the student's home computer.

 Our instructors have an amazing set of skills to share, online and in class.
 LIVE students will "sit down" with these instructors virtually to complete projects in game design, coding, animation, and 2D and 3D art.
 Want to learn how to draw manga?
 Looking to make a 3D model in Blender?
 Trying to figure out Unity or Unreal?
 LIVE classes will help with that!